crispgm/atsa-notifier/README.md

 ## Concepts

-- Discord Tournament Channel: Private channel created for each tournament. e.g. `HK-ATSA50-2024-12`
+- Tournament Channel: Private channel created for each tournament. e.g. `HK-ATSA50-2024-12`
-- Discord Bot: Unified bot for all tournament channels.
+- Tournament Bot: Unified bot for all tournament channels.
-- Control Panel From ATSA Admin App: Trigger the bot.
+- Control Panel: Trigger the bot.
 - Notification Providers:
     - Feishu: for tournaments in China
     - Discord: for tournaments in rest of world